1. What are patents and its advantages/objectives?

-4. More than one provisional applications can be combined to form a single complete specification – in case provisional specifications were filed in respect of cognate inventions or where one was modification of other.
+4. More than one provisional application can be combined to form a single complete specification – in case provisional specifications were filed in respect of cognate inventions or where one was a modification of another.

-4. What are the steps involved in patent registration in India and timelines associated with it?
+4. What are the steps involved in patent registration in India and the timelines associated with it?

 Answer: Following are the steps involved in patent registration in India:

-– Filing of the patent application is the first step of the patent registration.
+– Filing the patent application is the first step of the patent registration.

 – Patent office then publishes the complete patent specification ordinarily after eighteen months from the priority date.
 Optionally a request for early publication can be made whereby publication happens ordinarily within one month of such request.

-– The next step in the process is examination by the patent office.
-Unlike publication, examination of the patent application is not automatic and request has to be filed within 48 months from earlier of date of priority and filing of the application.
+– The next step in the process is an examination by the patent office.
+Unlike publication, examination of the patent application is not automatic and request has to be filed within 48 months from the earlier date of priority and filing of the application.

--Once request for examination has been made, patent office issues examination report to the applicant.
-Examination of the application is done based on the date of filing of the request for the examination i.e. earlier the request made for the examination, earlier is the report issued.
+-Once a request for examination has been made, the Patent office issues an examination report to the applicant.
+Examination of the application is done based on the date of filing of the request for the examination i.e. earlier the request made for the examination, earlier in the report issued.

-– After the issuance of first examination report, application is to be put in condition of allowance within 12 months by waiving the objection and complying with requirements, if any.
+– After the issuance of the first examination report, the application is to be put in a condition of allowance within 12 months by waiving the objection and complying with requirements, if any.

--In India, patent application can be opposed before and after grant of the patent.
-Patent can also be revoked under some circumstances.
-After grant of the patent, renewal fees have to be paid to keep the patent in force.
+-In India, a patent application can be opposed before and after the grant of the patent.
+A patent can also be revoked under some circumstances.
+After the grant of the patent, renewal fees have to be paid to keep the patent in force.

 – An appeal can be made against the decision of the patent office/controller at the Intellectual Property Appellate Board by the aggrieved party.